jimjonesbr/rdf_fdw/README.md

 ```

 > [!NOTE]
 > `rdf_fdw` loads all retrieved RDF data into memory before converting it for PostgreSQL.
 If you expect large data volumes, ensure that PostgreSQL has sufficient memory.
+When connecting to untrusted or public endpoints, consider setting `max_response_size` on the `SERVER` to cap the response body and prevent runaway allocations.

 ## [Update Extension](https://github.com/jimjonesbr/rdf_fdw/blob/master/README.md#update-extension)